Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Key takeaways

-- Some of the most common ways to send money online are through peer-to-peer (P2P) apps, mobile banking apps, and wire transfers.
+• You can send money online through peer-to-peer (P2P) apps, mobile banking apps, and wire transfers.

-- P2P and banking apps are convenient for smaller, domestic transfers, while wire transfers are better for large or international payments.
+• P2P and banking apps work best for smaller domestic transfers, while wire transfers handle large or international payments.

 Let’s explore the most common ways to send money online and how you can do it safely.

-- Download an app and connect your bank account, debit card, or credit card.
+1. Download an app and link your bank account or debit card

 Pros and cons of P2P payment apps